 I’m also unable to tell you the secret to marketing, although I have a college degree in the discipline.
 Bummer.

 What I can tell you is that the more you read write, the better you’ll get.
 Marketing is the same.
 If you don’t do any marketing, how will anyone see your work?
+That’s one reason I like Kindle Unlimited for readers and authors.
+Check it out and see for yourself!

 The more you read and learn about marketing, the more productive your advertising dollars will be.
 A little success begats bigger success.
 Keep lists, tallies, and be honest with yourself about your results.
 Repeat what works and drop what doesn’t.
 Beyond that, it’s up to you.
 Best of luck!